harshadixit12/service-catalog-api/readme.md

 This repository contains an implementation of an API for storing and retrieving services and version - a catalog of services.
 It makes use of Gin HTTP framework (https://gin-gonic.com/docs/), and GORM (https://gorm.io/docs/) as the ORM, and makes use of SQLite (https://pkg.go.dev/github.com/mattn/go-sqlite3) for storage.

+Why Gin?
+The framework is performant, and has inbuilt features like middlewares which would take additional effort to implement otherwise.

+Why GORM?
+It abstracts out the SQL, and makes writing queries easier, and also has drivers to support multiple databases.

+Why SQLite?
+Easy to set up and use for development, and to mock in tests as well.

 # Terminology
 1. Organization
 A company that is a customer of our API, and has multiple users belonging to it.